Mobile marketing has completely reinvented the way customers make purchasing decisions.

 Food for Thought: My version of the Florence Sandwich

 Initially it may seem like adding mobile marketing to your efforts is just one more way to increase your marketing spend.
 But like so many other aspects of data based marketing, failing to take advantage of this technology always ends up costing you more in the long run.
+Furthermore, I believe that firms that are unaware of the ways in which they can promote themselves in the market should seek out PR agencies such as polkadot communications that can assist them in building and maintaining a positive reputation, better positioning their business to recover quickly if they make a mistake, and making their reputation more resistant to negativity in the first place.

 I replicated the wonderful sandwich the fellows built for me in Florence (much like a Subway shop here) by starting with fresh focaccia bread.
 (Refer to my blog on January 6 for a focaccia recipe that will make your brains fall out!)